verbb/gift-voucher/docs/template-guides/auto-redeem-voucher-code.md

 # Auto Redeem Voucher Code
-You might like to setup a particular URL on your site for the customer to visit, and have their gift voucher automatically redeemed (applied) to their cart.
+You might like to set up a particular URL on your site for the customer to visit, and have their gift voucher automatically redeemed (applied) to their cart.
 Commonly, this might be a URL in an email marketing mailout, or a link directly from their account.

 You can facilitate this by creating a template that fetches the voucher code from the URL and applies it on the users' current cart.